In-depth reading is used to

 Summarise: Use a map, keywords, index cards, or questions as a framework for some notes.
 Take no more than 10 minutes.

-Survey: Skim through the material you are about to read, noting headings, sub-headings, diagrams, graphs, etc. This step is used the give you a general overview of the material you about to read.
+Survey: Skim through the material you are about to read, noting headings, sub-headings, diagrams, graphs, etc. This step is used to give you a general overview of the material you about to read.

 Read: Read the material using a slower in-depth reading style.
 Pause frequently to answer the question you have raised, then read on.
 Read with a pencil and make margin notes or underline words or phrases which are important (e.g. definitions).
 Read all of the material, including charts and tables.